planetryan/qoa/readme/QOA-system-requirements.md

+# QOA system requirements
-# The challenges of simulating greater than roughly 25 qubits in QOA
+## And the challenges of simulating greater than roughly 25 qubits in QOA on consumer hardware

 One of the major issues faced in current computing revolves around emulating quantum systems using classical computers.
 This is due to the inherent architectural differences between quantum and